The Best L-Shaped Standing Desks

 Note that the prices for these L-desks are listed as “starting at” for their smallest offered size, and include shipping.

 The super-economy tier of $1300 was originally held solely by the Autonomous L-Shaped Standing Desk, which debuted at $799 but currently sells for $1,199.
 It comes in only one size (77” x 64”) and four color schemes, and saddles the user with a 1.5 – 2 hour assembly task with friends.
 Read the review to learn why it still holds down the bottom of the pack with a 1-star rating.
-More recently added are the FlexiSpot E4L at $959 and the Canadian option of the Progressive Corner Ryzer at a roughly similar price point (depending on currency fluctuation for an American buyer, of course).
+More recently added are the FlexiSpot E4L at $959 and the Canadian options of the EffyDesk Executive L-Shaped Standing Desk and Progressive Corner Ryzer at a roughly similar price point (depending on currency fluctuation for an American buyer, of course).

 At this price range, you’ll be limited to 30” deep tops on both sides and a very limited set of size combinations, typically only three to five size combos are offered by these makers.
 Colors are also limited to typically four to six options including both solids and wood grains, so a much more limited ability to customize the desk to your space and décor requirements.